Raskulls: Synopsis

 During his journey he encounters opposition from some territorial Raskulls.
 The king is forced to complete each of the challenges given to progress.
 Also, Scurv and Barney try to drive him to insanity by hiding under a block and an antique vase, respectively.
 He eventually arrives at the Pirats' downed ship, which landed near an active volcano called Mount Madness, and recovers the first Shiny Stone only to find out that Captain Turncoat has stolen the second from his castle.
 The two run into each other on their journey back to their homes.
 During an initially awkward conversation, the king suggests a game of rock paper scissors to see who gets both Shiny Stones, but is forced to battle the Pirat captain as he pilots his choice, which turns out to be "ship with lots of cannons".
 When the machine is defeated, Turncoat pulls the second Stone from King.
 This enrages the latter enough to engage in fisticuffs with the former, only to have both Shiny Stones escape their grasp and fall into a pool of lava.
 The lava erupts, sending the king, the captain and the Pirat's ship flying upward.
 The captain kicks the king back to the ground and boards his ship as it reaches orbit.
 As the ship continues to gain momentum the crew discovers that the molten lava is actually cheese, indicating the Raskulls' planet was the cheese planet they were searching for.
-King falls back to the ground in front of his subjects, who sat watching the battle.
-However, just after King comments on the battle being a "'cheesy ending'", Dragon reappears and throws a brick into King's face, knocking him out.
+King falls back to the ground in front of his subjects, who sat watching the battle, but just after King comments on the battle being a "'cheesy ending'", Dragon reappears and throws a brick into King's face, knocking him out.